List of most indebted companies

 The following article lists the indebted companies in the world by total corporate debt according estimates by the British-Australian investment firm Janus Henderson.
 In 2019, the total debt of the 900 most indebted companies was $8,325 billion.
 The most indebted companies were in the oil and gas, utilities, telecommunication and automotive industries.
-The world's most indebted company in 2019 was Volkswagen AG.
+The world's most indebted company in 2021 was Toyota.

+The most indebted company in history was General Electric, holding in 2008 $550 billion of debt.

+2023/24 Top 20

+The 20 companies with the highest debt in 2023/24.

 2021 Top 20

 The 20 companies with the highest debt in 2021.

 2019 Top 20

 The 20 companies with the highest debt in 2019.

 2016 Top 20

 The 20 companies with the highest debt in 2016.

 2014 Top 20

 The 20 companies with the highest debt in 2014.